CodeScop/Oge-Mai-Field-Guide/allresources.md

 - **Late May 2020 Sources Outside the Hunt:**

   Late May 2020 sources are Hunt monsters and orange monsters (though often even orangey shades of brown are included).
+I'm counting Pride Sassi as "outside the Hunt" because he's visible whether you've unlocked the Hunt or not.

-  - LF Battles: Reenu (200 words for 2), Spirit Wignow (450 words for 4-5), Rudakai (1400 words, 1 Leaf Boots, 10 Leaves for 14)
+  - LF Battles: Reenu (200 words for 2), Spirit Wignow (450 words for 4-5), Pride Sassi (600 words for 6), Rudakai (1400 words, 1 Leaf Boots, 10 Leaves for 14)
-  - MT Battles: Tylu (600 words for 6), Illi (700 words for 7), Tambo (2000 words, 4 Rope, & 10 Leaves for 20)
+  - MT Battles: Tylu (600 words for 6), Pride Sassi (600 words for 6),  Illi (700 words for 7), Tambo (2000 words, 4 Rope, & 10 Leaves for 20)
   - FOREST EXPEDITION:

-    - BC Battles: Sacer (120 words for 1)
+    - BC Battles: Sacer (120 words for 1), Pride Sassi (600 words for 6)
-    - FB Battles: Hunt monsters only
+    - FB Battles: Pride Sassi (600 words for 6)
-    - SC Battles: Hunt monsters only
+    - SC Battles: Pride Sassi (600 words for 6)
-    - TT Battles: Hunt monsters only
+    - TT Battles: Pride Sassi (600 words for 6)
-    - GL Battles: Gobkey (400 words for 4)
+    - GL Battles: Gobkey (400 words for 4), Pride Sassi (600 words for 6)
-  - 3PC Battles: Frizi (150 words for 1-2), Kiru (250 words for 2-3), Grult (400 words for 4), Desert Wignow (444 words for 4-5), Rulo (550 words for 5-6), Tambo (2000 words, 4 Rope, & 10 Leaves for 20)
+  - 3PC Battles: Frizi (150 words for 1-2), Kiru (250 words for 2-3), Grult (400 words for 4), Desert Wignow (444 words for 4-5), Rulo (550 words for 5-6), Pride Sassi (600 words for 6), Tambo (2000 words, 4 Rope, & 10 Leaves for 20)
-  - Gansu Battles: Frizi (150 words for 1-2), Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Rulo (550 words for 5-6), Ylly (720 words for 7), Wetu (1100 words for 11), Arenica (1350 words & 1 Steel Dagger for 13-14), Desert Rudakai (1800 words, 10 Leaves, & 1 Leaf Boots for 18)
+  - Gansu Battles: Frizi (150 words for 1-2), Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Rulo (550 words for 5-6), Pride Sassi (600 words for 6), Ylly (720 words for 7), Wetu (1100 words for 11), Arenica (1350 words & 1 Steel Dagger for 13-14), Desert Rudakai (1800 words, 10 Leaves, & 1 Leaf Boots for 18)
   - DESERT EXPEDITION:

-    - Dig Battles: Sakish (350 words for 3-4), Kapir (800 words for 8)
+    - Dig Battles: Sakish (350 words for 3-4), Pride Sassi (600 words for 6), Kapir (800 words for 8)
-    - Ruins Battles: Ripos (1800 words for 18)
+    - Ruins Battles: Pride Sassi (600 words for 6), Ripos (1800 words for 18)
-  - Riza Battles: Frizi (150 words for 1-2), Sparfly (450 words for 4-5)
+  - Riza Battles: Frizi (150 words for 1-2), Sparfly (450 words for 4-5), Pride Sassi (600 words for 6)
   - WATER EXPEDITION:
     - not available at this time
-  - Balance Battles: Caricaco (300 words for 3), Xyplos (2000 words, 1 Water Mask, 1 Underwater Torch for 20)
+  - Balance Battles: Caricaco (300 words for 3), Spirit Castu (550 words for 5-6), Pride Sassi (600 words for 6), Xyplos (2000 words, 1 Water Mask, 1 Underwater Torch for 20)
-  - DFO Battles: NONE
+  - DFO Battles: Pride Sassi (600 words for 6)

 - **Sell price:** 10 Coins (don't sell, much better to spend)